-- Overall materiality £405,000 - Basis for determining overall materiality 2% of total assets - Rationale for benchmark applied As the company's principal activity is that of an investment company, we deemed total assets to be the key benchmark for users of the financial statements - Performance materiality £304,000 - Basis for determining performance materiality 75% of overall materiality in the current year - Reporting of misstatements to the Audit Committee Misstatements in excess of £4,000 and misstatements below that threshold that, in our view, warranted reporting on qualitative grounds
+- Overall materiality £409,000 (2019: £405,000) - Basis for determining overall materiality 2% of total assets. - Rationale for benchmark applied Consistent with prior year, the company's principal activity continues to be that of an investment company.
+As such, we deemed total assets to be the key benchmark for users of the financial statements. - Performance materiality £306,750 (2019: £304,000).

+- Basis for determining performance materiality 75% of overall materiality. - Reporting of misstatements to the Audit Committee Misstatements in excess of £4,090 and misstatements below that threshold that, in our view, warranted reporting on qualitative grounds.